weawoo/gapplepie/README.md

   Ships/interactions...!:

   * I don't mind shippings; This goes for rarepairs too, they are completely in my book ^_^ If it's something weird preferably keep it to yourself
     - if you ship something entirely different from what I do (though I don't normally openly say what I ship) IT IS OKAY !!
-I'LL FEAST
+I'LL ENJOY EITHER WAY
   * Do not expect me to roleplay.
 Yes I will sometimes act like a few characters I cosplay just cause, but I am not that great at roleplays.
 I'm sorry
   -  I don't mind blatant flirting as a joke, just know that if I step out of boundary with you.. lett mee knowww...I will do the same.... <3